ZhiAoWei/ZhiAoWei/README.md

 🌱 I’m currently learning IOT security, AI security

-👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on research team in network security

 🤔 I’m looking for help with how to have a innovative idea